cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Fixed a bug in the auto-feed-update function
 * Fixed a bug that caused an error when installing a paid version over the free version, causing a white screen and error message
 * Fixed a bug in the calculation options of the change value selections
-* Changed the way that the support folders are made by temporary removing the umask modifier to force the server to make these folder writable
+* Changed the way that the support folders are made by temporarily removing the umask modifier to force the server to make these folders writable
 * Changed the way the change value selections are shown
 * Again changed the procedures to get the Product Category String and Selected Product Categories because the last procedure still did not work in all situations